 - Scheduling a one-on-one informational meeting.

 - Attending a winter class to learn more about the program.
-See the class schedule.
+(2015 Class Schedule - Coming Soon!)

 Program enrollment takes place November through January, with training classes starting in January or February.

 Ready to enroll?
 Take a moment to answer these questions before filling out the application: Is the Big River Farms Training Program Right for Me?